Help Me Choose: Dandruff Hair Care

 Suggestions Vary Depending on the Cause

-Treatment Varies Depending on the CauseContact Dermatitis: One of the causes of dandruff is actually, contact dermatitis--your scalp is experiencing an allergic or sensitivity reaction to a hair care product.
-Natural hair care products can help decrease the chance of contact dermatitis.
+Treatment Varies Depending on the CauseContact Dermatitis: One of the causes of dandruff may be contact dermatitis, in which your scalp is experiencing an allergic or sensitivity reaction to a hair care product.
+Natural hair care products may help decrease the chance of contact dermatitis.

-The Rosemary Mint Charcoal Shampoo Bar (shown in the picture) is a great shampoo bar for those with an oily and flaky scalp.
-Bamboo charcoal cleans and refreshes the scalp, removes impurities, and adsorbs (yes adsorbs) excess oils without stripping hair of natural oils.
+The Rosemary Mint Charcoal Shampoo Bar (shown in the picture) is a great shampoo bar for those with oily and flaky scalps.
+Bamboo charcoal cleans and refreshes the scalp, removes impurities, and adsorbs (yes, adsorbs) excess oils without stripping hair of natural oils.
 Rosemary essential oil is one of the best oils for your hair; it controls dandruff, balances natural hair oils, promotes hair growth, and stimulates the scalp.

 NEEM & TEA TREE OIL